 when you click on the Continue Bitlocker prompt to Reboot Windows 10 to finish the setup and begin encryption.

-Remove If any CD/ DVD disks that are in the computer, Save if any working windows opened and click Restart windows.
+Remove If any CD/ DVD disks are in the computer, Save if any working windows are opened and click Restart windows.

 Now On Next Boot At Startup BitLocker Will Ask for Password Which you set during BitLocker Configuration.
 Put the password and hit the enter key.

 After logging into Windows 10, you will notice there is not much happening.
 To find out the status of encryption.double-clicking on the BitLocker symbol in your taskbar.

 You will see the current status which is C: BitLocker Encrypting 3.1 % completed.
 This will take some time, so you can continue using your computer while encryption takes place in the background, you’ll be notified when it is complete.

 When BitLocker Encryption is finished, you can use your computer as you normally do.
 Any content created in addition to your communications will be secured.